alemarco96/DECAF/README.md

 - `Searcher`

-  It takes the rewritten text, generate a query and retrieves a small set of candidate documents to answer the provided question.
+  It generates the query from the rewritten text of the utterance(s), then retrieves a small set of candidate documents to answer the provided question.
 The ranked list of documents generated as output is then consumed by the Reranker.

 - `Reranker`